Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Traditional assignment: "Write a 10-page research paper analyzing the causes and consequences of the American Civil War."

 Why it is vulnerable: AI can generate historically accurate, well-structured papers.
-This evaluates a product, not historical thinking.
+The assignment measures the final artifact while historical thinking itself remains invisible.

 ARAD 2.0 Redesign: